tidy-finance/website/docs/10_introduction.md

 The code above proceeds in two steps: First, we compute a vector of combination weights $c$ and then we evaluate the resulting linear combination with $c\in\mathbb{R}$:
 $$w^* = cw_\text{eff}(\bar\mu) + (1-c)w_{mvp} = \omega_\text{mvp} + \frac{\lambda^*}{2}\left(\Sigma^{-1}\mu -\frac{D}{C}\Sigma^{-1}\iota \right)$$ with $\lambda^* = 2\frac{c\bar\mu + (1-c)\tilde\mu - D/C}{E-D^2/C}$.
 Finally, it is simple to visualize the efficient frontier alongside the two efficient portfolios within one, powerful figure using `ggplot2`.
 We also add the individual stocks in the same call.
-We compute annualized returns based on the simple assumption that monthly returns are iid distributed.
+We compute annualized returns based on the simple assumption that monthly returns are independent and identically distributed.
 Thus, the average annualized return is just 12 times the expected monthly return.

 ```r